 How to Apply

 To apply, please click here (link will be activated in April 2021).
-Be sure to have a copy of your most recent transcript (PDF) and your personal statement in a separate file from which you can copy and paste into the online form before you begin.
+Be sure to have a copy of your most recent transcript (PDF) and your answers to the writing prompts below in a separate file from which you can copy and paste into the online form before you begin.

 The deadline for application is the end of the day (5:00 P.M.
 Pacific Standard Time) on the third Friday of April.
 Students wishing to apply to the statistics major must complete the online application by the due date and time.
 The application will be available for two weeks before the deadline.
 Incomplete applications will not be considered and extra time will not be given.
 Please plan ahead so you do not find yourself in this situation.

-- address elements of your record which might misrepresent your potential as a statistics major, OR
+• Elements of your record which might misrepresent your potential as a statistics major;